 DSA can be used to help pay for specialist equipment and software as well as non-medical helpers such as one-to-one study skills support tutors, specialist mentors or sign language interpreters.
 A general allowance for printing costs and travel costs may also be offered.
-The DSA provided will depend on your specific needs.
+The DSA you are awarded, will depend on your specific needs.

-If you are funded by the NHS, you first need to apply for a student bursary, via your BOSS (Bursary Online Support System) account.
-Once you have done so, you can apply for DSA online, also via BOSS.
+If you are funded by the NHS, you first need to apply for a student bursary, via your Bursary Online Support System (BOSS) account.
+Once you've done so, you can apply for DSA online, also via BOSS.
 For more information, visit the NHS Bursary webpages.

 - DSA will not cover living costs, care costs or tuition fees, so it is worth exploring other opportunities for financial support.